 premiered at the 2015 BBC Proms.
 Works with choir include a festive setting of the Gloria

-(to mark the 50th anniversary of the consecration of Coventry Cathedral) and a new setting of the St Luke Passion
+(to mark the 50th anniversary of the consecration of Coventry Cathedral), St Luke Passion

-for chorus and chamber orchestra.
+for chorus and string orchestra.
 His one-act chamber opera Clemency

 has been performed in London, Edinburgh and Boston.
 2014 saw MacMillan launching a new music festival in his home town of Cumnock.

 In terms of recordings, the Koch Schwann disc of The Confession of Isobel Gowdie